sujoyrc/hindustani_raga_dataset_processing/README.md

   - [Data Processing](#data-processing)

 This is the code repository for multimodal processing of Hindustani Raga music.
-It covers the chain of processing as well as intermediate outputs for the following overall task: Set of Videos (mp4) of raga alap (or pakad) by a singer across 9 ragas are processed to obtain a CSVMasterfile containing the time series (sampled at 10 ms intervals) of singer pitch (cents with reference to singer tonic), gesture (3d position, velocity, acceleration) from selected keypoints (elbow, wrist).
-We eventually present: One per-singer: Masterfile, offsets info file linking video timestamps with masterfile timestamps and singer tonic.
+It covers the chain of processing as well as intermediate outputs for the following overall task: Set of Videos (mp4) of raga alap (or pakad) by a singer across 9 ragas are processed to obtain a CSV "masterfile" containing the time series (sampled at 10 ms intervals) of singer pitch (cents with reference to singer tonic), gesture (3d position, velocity, acceleration) from selected keypoints (elbow, wrist).
+We eventually present the following files (one each per-singer):
+- Masterfile
+- Offsets information file linking video timestamps with masterfile timestamps
+- Singer tonic

 ## Summary of Contents of repository